Ben Affleck: New ‘Sad’ Video Goes Viral Amid Jennifer Garner & Batman Rumors

 Just as occurred in Batman Vs. Superman, critics have crafted some harsh reviews for Live By Night, and Ben’s expression in the new “Sad Affleck” shows how he feels about it as Miller takes over where Cavill left off in supporting Ben through an uncomfortable interview.

 Responding to the jokes about “Sad Affleck” before, the actor insisted that he had learned from the experience.
-But apparently the lesson he learned was to not do interviews with Henry.
+But apparently, the lesson he learned was to not do interviews with Henry.

 “It taught me not to do interviews with Henry Cavill where I don’t say anything and they can lay Simon & Garfunkel tracks over it,” joked Ben.
 “That’s one thing I learned.”